Polymer/polymer/PRIMER.md

 <a name="key-listeners"></a>
 ## Key listener setup

-Polymer will automatically listen for `keypress` events and call handlers specified in the `keyPresses` object, which maps key codes to handler functions.
+Polymer will automatically listen for `keydown` events and call handlers specified in the `keyPresses` object, which maps key codes to handler functions.
 The key may either be specified as a keyboard code or one of several convenience strings supported:

 * ESC_KEY
 * ENTER_KEY